H. Rad Bethlen

 "Tell of her."

-"She was fey-blooded."
-Said El-Barek.
+"She was fey-blooded," said El-Barek.
 "Had she come from that great and mysterious oasis, the Eternal Oasis?
 Or had she come down from the Napsune Mountains, a heavenly bird, forced to land?
 Or had she come from some distant and unknown world, authored before ours, and having been so, is changeable, as was she?
 She would not say.
 Although I was madly in love with her, I knew nothing about her."

 "Makes it worse," said Hoskuld.

-"The words you speak are more true than you know."
-Said El-Barek.
+"The words you speak are more true than you know," said El-Barek.
 "She had hair the color of the fire's dancing flames and eyes like turquoise stones seen through pure water.
 Her skin was as golden sand under a white-hot sun.
 To touch it was pleasure and pain."

 "Aye."